Fentenfenna Farm CIC

 Amelia Berkeley

-Amelia is a founding Director of Fentenfenna Farm CIC, and the co-founder of and previous Brand Manager at Newquay Orchard and Urban Biodiversity CIC.
-A freelance graphic designer, web designer, digital marketer and brand specialist with 20 years industry experience.
+Amelia is the Creative Director and a founding Director of Fentenfenna Farm CIC, and the co-founder of and previous Brand Manager at Newquay Orchard and Urban Biodiversity CIC.
+A graphic designer, web designer, digital marketer and brand specialist with 20 years industry experience.
 She holds a permaculture design qualification, as well as being an artist, where she uses her passion for the environment in her work.

 -